alexyorke/bashreqs/README.md

 ## Roadmap

-Using the flagged executables (warnings), check if they have the ability to call another program (e.g. strace can supervise another executable) so that requirements can be parsed more accurately.
+- using the flagged executables (warnings), check if they have the ability to call another program (e.g. strace can supervise another executable) so that requirements can be parsed more accurately.

+- attempt to find dependencies inside of an executable that is not managed with a package manager

+- add support for other package managers (e.g. rpm, yum, etc.)